KholdStare/kholdstare.github.com/_posts/2013-08-02-sense-of-scale-vr.markdown

 how far away an object is without visual cues:

 {% assign canvas-id = "scene-sphere" %}
-{% assign caption = "(Press image to animate) A single scene viewed from the top, and from a perspective camera.
+{% assign caption = "A single scene viewed from the top, and from a perspective camera.
 From the top view, a sphere changes size and position, but appears stationary in the perspective view.
 This is because the object always takes up the same area in the field of view (shown by the dotted lines)" %}
 {% include canvas.html %}

 An object viewed in isolation does not tell us much in 2D -- the area it takes